-Today is part one of a two part interview with Suzanne Roche, an occupational therapist located in Northern California.
+Today is an interview with Suzanne Roche, an occupational therapist located in Northern California.
 Suzanne currently works in a nursing home, and she was kind enough to sit down with SevenPonds to explain her experience as an occupational therapist and how important occupational therapy is to end of life care.

 Augusta: Thank you so much for agreeing to do this interview with SevenPonds!
 For starters, just to provide our readers with some basic info, what exactly is occupational therapy?